 NEMMP, in accordance with the objectives of AMP (2016) promotes the sales and manufacturing of electric vehicles through various reforms.
 One of the most common measures on the demand side was to incentivize buyers by giving them monetary support.
-It suggests that incentivization should be decided upon the battery capacity and that the Plug in Hybrid Vehicles (PHEV) should be incentivised more than Battery Electric Vehicle (BEV) and Hybrid Electric Vehicle (HEV) for 4 Wheelers and for 2 Wheelers the plan differentiates with respect to speed and durability (among same battery capacity).
+It suggests that incentivization should be decided upon the battery capacity and that the Plug in Hybrid Vehicles (PHEV) should be incentivised more than Battery Electric Vehide (BEV) and Hybrid Electric Vehicle (HEV) for 4 Wheelers and for 2 Wheelers the plan differentiates with respect to speed and durability (among same battery capacity).
 In order to overcome barriers faced for the manufacturing of EV's, the NEMMP gave sops in supply related interventions in the form of allowing various tax relaxations for EV manufacturing.
 The measures include tax breaks, excise duty concessions, direct cash subsidies etc. Apart from private transport, it also lists some incentives for the public transport, mostly for the buses (low floor and metro feeder) that can be done on a basis of Pilot Projects in a handful of metros of the countries.
-A volume-based cap on incentives subject to technical parameters such as battery life, top speed, passenger capacity etc. is proposed as a thought.
+A volume -based cap on incentives subject to technical parameters such as battery life, top speed, passenger capacity etc. is proposed as a thought.
 NEMMP is a plan that hopes to make India on par with the global leader of the EV Industry.

-NEMMP is divided into 4 phases (DHI, 2012, exhibit 37; pg.
-101) wherein the DHI, Automotive Components Manufacturing Association (ACMA), Automotive Skill Development Corporation (ASDC) and even the United Nations Industrial Development Organisation (UNIDO) have their respective tasks to do either jointly or individually in each phase.
-These phases constitute infrastructure upgradation as well as lay impetus on R&D in manufacturing, design etc. A prime focus on R&D of battery improvement is stressed as it nearly constitutes of approximately 40-50 percent of the total cost of a Battery-Operated Vehicle (DHI, 2012; pg.
-75).
-Globally, countries such as Japan, USA, Korea and China have more than 10,000 patents in this area of research only (DHI, 2012; pg.
-77).
+NEMMP is divided into 4 phases (Department of Heavy Industry, 2013) wherein the DHI, Automotive Components Manufacturing Association (ACMA), Automotive Skill Development Corporation (ASDC) and even the United Nations Industrial Development Organisation (UNIDO) have their respective tasks to do either jointly or individually in each phase.
+These phases constitute infrastructure upgradation as well as lay impetus on R&D in manufacturing, design etc. A prime focus on R&D of battery improvement is stressed as it nearly constitutes of a pproximately 40-50 percent of the total cost of a Battery-Operated Vehide (Department of Heavy Industry, 2013).
+Globally, countries such as Japan, USA, Korea and China have more than 10,000 patents in this area of research only (Department of Heavy Industry, 2013).
 Furtherly, to promulgate and accelerate indigenous manufacturing, especially of 4W OEM's and supplies, a stage-wise plan is formulated (Figure 1).